 <img src="https://secure.office-information-24.com/785669.png" style="display:none;">

-Smart BOM Software for Manufacturers
+Bill of Materials (BOM) Software for Manufacturers

-Speed Up Production
+Speed Production

 Create work orders with pre-set material and labor requirements.

-Reduce Manual Errors
+Reduce Errors

 Automate BOM processes to prevent miscommunications.

-Track Revisions Easily
+Easily Track Revisions

 Maintain full revision history with built-in approval and audit trails.